Accessing your GP surgery

 Thursday Afternoon opening

 As from April 2017, the practice will be open on Thursday afternoon.
-We will be working collaboratively with 3 other practices to deliver a clinic which will rotate to a different centre each week.
+We will be working collaboratively with 1 other practice to deliver a clinic which will rotate to a different centre each week.
 The following GP surgeries will be working with us to provide this service.

 Alice Medical Centre Bestwood Park